 Performing music with an outstanding choir directed by specialist professional musicians in one of the South West’s finest buildings.

 Truro Cathedral has had a choir in the traditional form of boys and men since it first opened its doors in 1887.
-September 2015 witnessed the addition of girl choristers, like the boy choristers, they rehearse each weekday morning before school with the Cathedral’s specialist musicians.
-They sing services and concerts at the Cathedral with the twelve professional gentlemen who sing the lower parts.
+September 2015 witnessed the welcome addition of girl choristers.
+Like the boy choristers, the girls rehearse each weekday morning before school with the Cathedral’s specialist musicians.
+They sing services and concerts at the Cathedral with the twelve professional singers who sing the lower parts.
 In addition to these regular services and concerts, girl choristers share BBC broadcasts, CD recordings and foreign tours that the Cathedral Choir undertakes each year.

 The girl and boy choristers are celebrated not only in Cornwall but across the UK and internationally.

 Girls currently in Year 8 can apply for entry into the Choir when they reach Year 9 the following September.
 Girls from any school can apply, though if successful they have to move to Truro School.

 The official chorister auditions take place at Truro School in January, followed by Truro School’s entrance exam.

 Experienced staff from the Cathedral and School assess each application carefully to decide whether a Chorister place is right for the student and the Choir.